modmore/Commerce_DigitalProduct/README.md

 This is a more advanced version of the Commerce_ResourceStore, which stored basic resource information in the user's TV.
 This module can be used as a enhanced replacement.

+> This extension was originally built and maintained by [Tony Klapatch](https://github.com/tonyklapatch), providing a wide range of functionality for selling digital products in Commerce, as part of a third-party extension not covered by modmore's support.
+>
+> In April 2021 modmore adopted the project in an effort to make it compatible with recent Commerce releases, and to include it in modmore's standard support as an official extension.
+By mid-end April we'll release v1.2 that makes it official and adds that compatibility with Commerce v1.1+.
+>
+> _Tony, thank you for your hard work and innovation!_

 ## Setup

 Download the transport package and install it on your site.
 If you haven't created a custom Commerce theme, do so now.
 Read how to here: https://docs.modmore.com/en/Commerce/v1/Front-end_Theming.html